gaissmai/bart/README.md

 `package bart` provides a Balanced-Routing-Table (BART).

-BART is balanced in terms of memory consumption versus lookup time.
+BART is balanced in terms of memory usage and lookup time for the longest-prefix match.

-The lookup time is by a factor of 1,25 slower on average as the routing algorithm ART but reduces the memory consumption by more than an order of magnitude in comparison.
+The longest-prefix match is on average slower than the ART routing algorithm, but reduces memory usage by more than an order of magnitude.

 BART is a multibit-trie with fixed stride length of 8 bits, using the _baseIndex_ function from the ART algorithm to